cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 ## N.5 Proof of the UCT Theorem

-We restate the theorem (Eq.
-N.5) for convenience before proceeding with the proof.
+We restate the theorem (Equation N.5) for convenience before proceeding with the proof.

 > **Theorem (UCT).**
 > For a process where an MPU (or MPU aggregate, with mass $m_0$) follows a trajectory with proper acceleration $a(t)$, achieves predictive performance $PP(t)$, and undergoes predictive acceleration $A_{pred}(t)$, in a background thermal bath at temperature $T_{bath}$, the total work $W_{\text{tot}}$ is bounded by: